-VI.
 Resources

 The University is committed to treating all members of the community with dignity, care and respect.
-Any individual who experiences or is affected by Prohibited Conduct, whether as a Complainant, a Respondent, or a third party, will have equal access to support and counseling services through the

-University.
-Supportive measures (protective) are also available to all parties (see Section VIII of this Policy).
+Any individual who experiences or is affected by Prohibited Conduct, whether as a Complainant, a Respondent, or a third party, will have equal access to support and counseling services through the University.
+Supportive measures (protective) are also available to all parties.

 The University recognizes that deciding whether and how to make a report to the University or law enforcement can be difficult decisions.
 Making a report means telling someone in authority what happened, whether in person, by telephone, in writing, or by email.
+Whether or not a student or employee reports to law enforcement and/or pursues any formal action, if they should report an incident of sexual violence, accommodations or supportive measures are available if the victim requests them and if they are reasonably available.
 All individuals are encouraged to seek the support of campus and community resources.
 These trained professionals can provide guidance in making decisions, information about available resources and procedural options, and assistance to either party in the event that a report and/or resolution under this Policy is pursued.
 Individuals are encouraged to use all available resources on and off campus, regardless of when or where the incident occurred.

 There are many resources available on campus and in the surrounding community.
 As detailed below, there are Confidential Resources who by law, must maintain confidentiality, except under rare circumstances as required by law.
 There are also a variety of University resources that will be discreet and private but are not considered confidential.
 These resources will maintain the privacy of an individual's information within the limited circle of those involved in the resolution of a complaint under this Policy.
-For more information about the difference between privacy and confidentiality, see Section IV of this Policy.
+For more information about the difference between privacy and confidentiality, see Confidentiality Section of this Policy.

-A. Confidential Resources

-On Campus Confidential Resources:
+Confidential Resources On Campus Confidential Resources: